Kahlua Kicker Cake Layers:

 1/4 t. salt

-Beat together softened cream cheese and butter; slowly add in powdered sugar alternating with whipping cream until frosting reaches desired consistency.
+Beat together softened cream cheese and butter; slowly add in powdered sugar alternating with creamer until frosting reaches desired consistency.
 Add salt and beat until well combined.

 - 1 c chocolate-covered espresso beans (I chopped about ¾ c of mine and used the rest to decorate the top of the cake)